stangri/docs.openwrt.melmac.net/nebula/README.md

    When the nebula interface is brough up, it will automatically open the UDP port referenced in the `.yml` config file in the router's firewall.

--   nebula-service: This package contains and `init.d`/service script which scans the `/etc/nebula/` directory for `.yml` config files and creates a nebula peer for each located `.yml` config file.
-When each peer is started, it will automatically open the UDP port referenced in the `.yml` config file in the router's firewall.
+-   nebula-service: This package contains and `init.d`/service script which scans the `/etc/nebula/` directory for `.yml` config files and creates a nebula node/lighthouse for each located `.yml` config file.
+When each node/lighthouse is started, it will automatically open the UDP port referenced in the `.yml` config file in the router's firewall.

 ## Documentation / Discussion